-What’s the goal of Jätkäsaari Mobility Lab and who are you?
+What’s the goal of the Mobility Lab and who are you?

-The objective of Jätkäsaari Mobility Lab is to support the development and testing of new innovations to enable new business opportunities and growth while supporting the development of smooth, safe and sustainable mobility.
+The objective of the Mobility Lab is to support the development and testing of new innovations to enable new business opportunities and growth while supporting the development of smooth, safe and sustainable mobility.
 It is an activity funded by the Helsinki Innovation fund, bringing together different city organisations, companies, researchers and developers to test and develop new solutions in the urban environment.
-It is coordinated by the City of Helsinki with its innovation company, Forum Virium Helsinki, as the co-coordinator.
+It is coordinated by the City of Helsinki and done in collaboration with the city’s innovation company, Forum Virium Helsinki.

 Got a new smart mobility solution you need to test in an urban environment?
 Get in touch!